cewaite/manapool/README.md

     - Whirlpool...

 Each Spell has an associated SpellEffect, which is the actual projectile that is spawned when the spell is cast.

+### Modular Stat Components

+The Health, Mana and Stamina Components can got on any entity in any combination.
+You can overwrite their values in the inspector, but currently, these components look to their parent script (such as Player or Enemy, to determine and overwrite their attributes)

+### Hitbox and Hurtboxes

+Hitboxes collide with Hurtboxes to register damage.
+Pass a HealthComponent into a Hurtboxes inspector variable to connect them,

+There is a third hitbox: SpellHitbox.
+Used for SpellEffects, they have two additional variables: is_players (Checked upon collision with a Hurtbox to negate frendly spell damage) and destroy_on hit (I hope, self explanatory).

 ### Globals